 - 1. Careful re-examination of all accessible mucosal surfaces (i.e., the oral cavity, the female perineum, and underneath the foreskin in uncircumcised males) to evaluate for internal mucosal lesions. - 2.
-RPR titer, if not already done.
+HIV antibody test to determine HIV status, if unknown. - 3.
+Review Appointment Card Signs/Symptoms of Neurosyphilis with client, if any found, refer to physician.